 Microbiological specifications are regulated for some foods by decree.
-The Inter-ministerial decree of 24 January 1998 amending and supplementing the decree of 23 July 1994 relating to the microbiological specifications of certain foodstuffs (published in the JO.
-No. 35 of 27 May 1998).
+The January 24, 1998 Inter-ministerial decree amends and supplements the July 23, 1994 decree relating to the microbiological specifications of certain foodstuffs (published in the JO.
+No. 35 on 27 May 1998).

-All imported food and goods are subject to the conformity control at ports of entry in compliance with the Executive Decree no 05-467 of December 10, 2005, which was published in JO.
-No 80 of December 11, 2005.
+All imported food and goods are subject to the conformity control at ports of entry in compliance with the December 10, 2005 Executive Decree no 05-467.
+This decree was published in JO.
+No 80 on December 11, 2005.

 The conformity control of the imported products is exercised at land, sea and air border posts.
-It is carried out by border inspections under the administration responsible for consumer protection and the fight against fraud (Ministry of Commerce) in accordance with the provisions of Executive Decree No 90-39 of January 30, 1990, (published in JO.
-No 05 of January 31, 1990), as amended and supplemented.
+It is carried out by border inspections under the administration responsible for consumer protection and the fight against fraud (Ministry of Commerce) in accordance with the provisions of January 30, 1990 Executive Decree No 90-39, (published in JO.
+No 05 on January 31, 1990), as amended and supplemented.